axlecoffee/NotEnoughOdin/README.md

 proof of concept educational purposes only dont actually use this LOL (finally ended the "you cant add your own mods to lunar 1.8.9 no custom launcher)

+# AGAIN I DONT OWN THIS DONT ANGY THANKS LOVE UUU GO TO THEIR OWN PAGES